 We made not only the wall but also the ceiling of the design target, and aimed to make the space that stiffened by the existing walls open.
 To be concrete, we remove the existing ceiling, and we built new ceilings (form like broach roof) crossing above the five rooms and made gaps between walls and new ceilings.
 As a result, the connection between a room and a next room was made above the space.
 We determined the height and an incline of ceilings, after considering the diffusion of light and a scene to the next room.

 We also made the opening on an inner wall, and installed there the long desk that pierces through three rooms, a living room, a study room and a bedroom.
 We had a loose sense of togetherness caused by the long desk and kitchen counter crossed the border of each room.
 And, the installation method of the desk is easy to change.
 Although a long and slender study room is in the center of a house at present, when the type of usage changes, it functions also as a passage.

-The color of the room that was based on white change through a day because of reflection of shiny painted ceiling.
+The color of the room that was based on white change through the day because of the reflection of the shiny painted ceiling.
 We can see rooms that are colored warm color or chill color at the same time through the gap and the opening.